digris/doc-openbroadcast-platform/source/application/upload/index.rst

 .. _assign-artist-to-media:

-**Assigning an artist profile**
+**Assigning the recording to an artist in the library**

+Start typing the name in the field.
 When the auto-completion opens up, click on the matching artist to select it.

 .. figure:: img/upload-media-card-how-to-assign-artist.gif

 The alert **Assigned** confirms the assignment.
 Move the cursor over it to display the artist's information.

-If the recordings in the current upload session are credited to the same artist (i.e., an entire album by artist 'X'), type the 'Artist' name only in one card and click on **Apply to all** to complete the field on the other cards at one go.
+If the recordings in the current upload session are credited to the same artist (i.e., an entire album by artist 'X'), click on **Apply to all** to auto-complete this field in the other cards.

 .. figure:: img/upload-media-card-how-to-apply-artist-to-all.png

 See also:

-* :ref:`Importing files in the library<upload-import-file>`
+* :ref:`Importing recordings in the library <upload-import-file>`

 .. _complete-mandatory-with-metadata: